awsdocs/amazon-redshift-management-guide/doc_source/rsql-query-tool-starting-tool-connection.md

 (testcluster) user1@dev=#
 ```

-The following example shows an example of a DSN\-connection configuration that uses Azure SSO\.
+The following example shows an example of a DSN\-connection configuration that uses Azure single sign on\.

 ```
 [testazure]